-The 2000-watt inverter has an AC input circuit breaker to protect the inverter from overloads.
-The inverter also has "built in" features that protect the system from abnormal conditions.
-See the inverter information included in your InfoCase for a complete explanation of the system and operating instructions.
+The 2000-watt inverter/charger has an AC input circuit breaker to protect the inverter/charger from overloads.
+The inverter/charger also has "built in" features that protect the system from abnormal conditions.
+See the inverter/charger information included in your InfoCase for a complete explanation of the system and operating instructions.

-NOTE: Batteries will deplete with use of the inverter.

-Monitor battery levels regularly when not connected to shoreline.
+NOTE: The inverter is not intended for steady use while "dry camping".
+Batteries will deplete quickly with use of the inverter.
+The inverter is intended for limited, short term power usage when not connected to shoreline or generator power.